 - Measure the length with glass globs and washi tape

-There are just so many creative ways to introduce measurement with simple hands-on learning play prompts!
+There are many creative ways to introduce measurement with simple hands-on learning play prompts!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-- Begin by cutting a couple of different strips of ribbon in various lengths.
-Be sure to have each length different from the rest.
+- Begin by cutting a couple of strips of ribbon in various lengths.
+Make sure each length is different from the rest.

 - Draw a line on the paper to match each ribbon.

-- Set all ribbon aside.
-I like to layout each strip so my preschooler can begin to problem-solve.
+- Set all ribbons aside.
+I like to lay out each strip so my preschooler can begin to problem-solve.

-Allow your preschooler to take some time investigating what the set up is asking them to do.
+Allow your preschooler to investigate what the setup asks them to do.

 Allow your preschooler to begin matching the ribbon to the lines shown.

-REMEMBER: it is important to guide your preschooler to the start of the line.
-This preschool math activity will begin to introduce concepts of measurement and ruler placement.
+REMEMBER: It is important to guide your preschooler to the start of the line.
+This preschool math activity will introduce the concepts of measurement and ruler placement.